Kyren Williams: 2024 season

 Beginning the season as the starting running back, Williams scored one touchdown in each of the Rams' first two games, both losses on the road to the Detroit Lions and the Arizona Cardinals.
 Playing at home against San Francisco in Week 3, Williams scored all three of his team's touchdowns in a 27–24 victory.
 He ran 24 times for 89 yards and two touchdowns while also catching two passes for 27 yards and a touchdown which came on a 15-yard reception where Williams somersaulted over 49er strong safety Talanoa Hufanga at the goal line in the second quarter for the Rams' first points.
 In a 24–19 loss to Green Bay, Williams had 22 carries for 102 yards and a touchdown as the Rams fell to a 1–4 record.
 Following a bye week, Williams ran 21 times for 76 yards and two scores in the Rams' 20–15 victory over the Las Vegas Raiders.
 Four days later, against the Minnesota Vikings, Williams had 23 carries for 97 yards while also catching five passes for 19 yards including a 5-yard touchdown, which gave Williams a touchdown in 10 straight regular season games.
 At New Orleans in Week 13, Williams ran for 104 yards on only 15 carries with a touchdown in the Rams' 21–14 victory.
 A week later, Williams scored two touchdowns as the Rams outlasted the Buffalo Bills 44–42, and his 29 carries for 87 yards put him over 1,000 yards rushing for the season.
 Williams followed up that performance by running for 108 yards (again on 29 carries) as the Rams gutted out a 12–6 victory over San Francisco, and a season-high 122 yards (on 23 carries) and a touchdown in a 19–9 win against the New York Jets.
 In Week 17, Williams totaled 56 yards on 13 carries with a touchdown run in Rams' 13–9 win over Arizona that led to the Rams clinching the NFC West title.
-After sitting out the team's regular season finale, Williams had 76 yards on 16 rushing attempts while also catching three passes for 16 yards, including a 5-yard touchdown reception for the Rams' first points in their 27–9 victory against Minnesota in an NFC Wild Card Game.
-A week later in an NFC Divisional Playoff against Philadelphia, Williams ran for 106 yards on 19 carries but lost a critical fumble in the fourth quarter of the Rams' 28–22 loss.
+After sitting out the team's regular season finale, Williams had 76 yards on 16 rushing attempts while also catching three passes for 16 yards, including a 5-yard touchdown reception for the Rams' first points in their 27–9 victory against Minnesota in an NFC Wild Card Round.
+A week later in an NFC Divisional Round against Philadelphia, Williams ran for 106 yards on 19 carries but lost a critical fumble in the fourth quarter of the Rams' 28–22 loss.
+He was ranked 85th by his fellow players on the NFL Top 100 Players of 2025.